-Your property is liable for Local Property Tax (LPT) for 2022 if it is a residential property on the valuation date of 1 November 2021.
+Your property is liable for Local Property Tax (LPT) for 2022 if it is a residential property.

 LPT is a self-assessed tax.
-This means that you need to self-assess the value of your property at 1 November 2021.
-The valuation of your property on this date will determine the amount of LPT you pay for 2022 and for the three years from 2023 to 2025.
+The valuation date is 1 November 2021.
+You need to self-assess the value of your property as at 1 November 2021.
+The valuation of your property on this date will apply for the four-year period from 2022 to 2025.
+It determines the amount of LPT you pay each year for 2022 to 2025.

 Revenue has provided an interactive tool and information on this website to help you determine the value of your property and meet your LPT obligations.

 How to check if you are liable for LPT for 2022

 If you are the owner of a residential property on 1 November 2021, then you are liable for LPT for 2022 for that property.
 You are liable for LPT even if you do not usually live in the property.